Back to Blog

 Conclusion

 Responsive images are no longer optional.
 They are a baseline requirement for fast, accessible, and search-friendly websites.
+By understanding how srcset, sizes, the <picture> element, and browser selection work together, beginners can implement responsive images confidently and correctly.

 Responsive Images Explained for Beginners